ashleysally00/Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE/README.md

 The analysis uses Google Earth Engine (GEE) to process the `MODIS/061/MOD11A1` dataset.
 The data is clipped to any user-defined region using a shapefile, resampled to 500m resolution, and exported for further analysis.

+The file for the mean LST day is too large to include directly in this repository.
+However, if you'd like to access it, you can view or download it from my DagsHub repository: [Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE](https://dagshub.com/ashleysally00/Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE)

 ## Collaborator Checklist
 Before starting work on this project, ensure you have:
 - [ ] Google account with access to Google Colab